Wybxc/elegance/README.md

 }
 ```

+## Features

+- `unicode-width`: Calculate the width of Unicode characters correctly.
+This feature is enabled by default.

 ## Differences from other libraries

 This crate implements an Oppen-style pretty-printing library, while the [pretty](https://docs.rs/pretty/latest/pretty/) crate follows a Walder-style approach.